Uniform rotation: The speed of light

-The historical measures of the speed of light were obtained as the quotient $\Delta L/\Delta T$ with separate measures of the distance traveled by a light ray and the time of flight.
-Or using the formula $\epsilon\mu=c^2$ from separate measures of $\epsilon$, the permitivity of free space, and $\mu$ the permeability of free space; a method in which light and its propagation do not come into play and thus proves that $c$ is much more than the speed of light
+The historical measures of the universal constant $c$ were obtained as the quotient $\Delta L/\Delta T$ with separate measures of the distance traveled by a light ray and the time of flight.
+Or using the formula $\epsilon\mu=c^2$ from separate measures of $\epsilon$, the permitivity of free space, and $\mu$ the permeability of free space; a method in which light and its propagation do not come into play and thus proves that $c$ is much more than the speed of light.
 The value of the universal constant $c$ that now has become a definition, since 1983, was measured in 1972 as the product $\lambda\nu$ of the frequency $\nu$ and the wave-length $\lambda$ of a particular cavity resonance \cite{Hall}, and the value that was obtained by no means depended on any relativistic global space-time model nor synchronization protocol.
 We discuss below light propagation in the framework of the space model presented in the first section and the simplest of the time models where time is represented by the coordinate $t$.

-Let us start with the general line-element (\ref{18}), dropping the primes again, and the space-metric of reference (\ref{12}).
+Let us start with the general line-element (\ref{18}) and the space-metric of reference (\ref{12}).
 Solving for $dt>0$ the equation $ds^2=0$ we have

-$dt$ is therefore the infinitesimal time of flight of a light ray issued from the point where the preceding formula is evaluated.
-On the other hand the infinitesimal distance traveled by light is in our model $d\tilde s$ and therefore it is legitimate to define the one way instantaneous velocity of light $\overrightarrow{v}$, where the arrow is meant to remind that is not an scalar but direction dependent, as:
+$dt\pm$, both positives, are therefore the infinitesimal time-elements corresponding to a given direction and its opposite at a given point.